Are you working in a safe job and dreaming of an inspirational one?

 It wasn’t easy, making that change.

-As part of this phase, I also co-created Synergy In Motion, a coaching business that had my partner and me traveling the globe for another 10 years.
+As part of this phase, I also co-created Synergy In Motion, a coaching business that had my partner and me traveling the globe, facilitating classes for another 10 years.
 And on and on it goes!
 Daring to change.
 Having the courage to say “no” to some things and “yes” to others makes way for you to live out your wildest dreams.
 Is it simple?
 Yes.
 Easy?
 No. Worth it?
 Totally!

-My steps from “safe” to inspirational
+My 5 Stepping Stones from safe to inspirational

-5) I was willing to let go of perfection and follow the call of my spirit.
+5) Let go of striving for perfection and follow the call of your spirit.
 Starting a dance career in my late 30’s was courageous.
-To dance in spandex in front of my peers was daunting.
+Dancing in spandex in front of my peers was daunting.
 And yet, my inner voice telling me to do this was LOUDER than all my protestations!

 Summing up, the truth is that after making that initial choice from safe to inspirational, I didn’t take steps, I leapt!

-I get that not everyone is ready to leap, though, so I’ve left you some things you can do to freshen up your work-life in the meantime!
+I get that not everyone is ready to leap, though, so I’ve left you some things you can do to freshen up your work life in the meantime!

 6 tips to refresh your work life

-- Connect to why you’re doing this job, even if it’s only about the pay check, and let it fill your heart with gratitude.
+Connect to why you’re doing this job, even if it’s only about the pay check, and let it fill your heart with gratitude.

-- Ask what you can change about your current job to keep it fresh?
+Ask what can you change about your current job to keep it fresh?
 Maybe change your office decor, change locations or companies, or pitch a new idea to your team?

-- Cultivate interests and friendships outside of work that nurture you.
+Cultivate interests and friendships outside of work that nurture you.

-- Go within and ask what else is possible that you haven’t considered to be able to enjoy and accomplish your unique work in the world?
+Go within and ask what else is possible that you haven’t considered to be able to enjoy and accomplish your unique work in the world?
 Then listen.

-Let us know specifically if you are doing your inspirational work and if so, how did you get there?
+With this in mind, let us know specifically if you are doing your inspirational work and if so, how did you get there?

 What’s one thing you will do today to refresh your work life?